dragomano/Light-Portal/CONTRIBUTING.md

 ## How to contribute

 - Fork the repository.
-If you are not used to Github, please check out [fork a repository](https://help.github.com/fork-a-repo).
+If you are not used to GitHub, please check out [fork a repository](https://help.github.com/fork-a-repo).
 - Branch your repository, to commit the desired changes.
 - Test your code.
 - Send a pull request to us.